sciZer0/7/v/README.md

 The Vote blockchain ideally solves this problem from day one.

-*For example, on its best times, Solana's regular day was about 30 million transactions per day.
+**For reference, Solana's routine -- on its best times -- was about 30 million transactions per day.
 At the peak, 65 million.
-So massive voting by, say, 1 million voters isn't any problem now in terms of technology.*
+So a massive voting (by, say, 1 million voters) isn't any problem now in terms of technology.**

 <h3 align="center">Problem 2</h3>